meetkabeershah/meetkabeershah.github.io/_posts/2015-9-17-smiling-emails.md

 So people working remotely can get into one project at the same time.
 Obviously, you need an internet connection.

 A lot of things in [nerdspal](https://nerdspal.com) need redesigning.
 I'm starting with the most critical ones first.

-The next step is to build user invitation module - which I'll be done with by tomorrow.